SnehaVarshney11/JavaScript/README.md

 * It's not a programming language.
 * AJAX -> XMLHttpRequest + JS and HTML DOM (to display user data)
 * It can be used for interactive communication with an XML file.
+* AJAX can be used for interactive communication with a database.

 ### How AJAX Works
 <img src="./JavaScript/AJAX/AJAX.png" alt="ajax">